linkml/linkml/docs/howtos/ontologies-as-values.md

 wikidata:Q517 my:species NCBITaxon:9606 .
 NCBITaxon:9606 my:parent_concept NCBITaxon:9605
 ```

-Note in this case, `rdf:type` corresponds roughly to the `species` attribute in the LinkML model.
+In this case, `rdf:type` corresponds roughly to the `species` attribute in the LinkML model.
 It's not quite the same, as we might have the following OWL:

 ```rdf
 wikidata:Q517 rdf:type NCBITaxon:9605 .  ## Homo
 ```

-This is valid (and entailed) but less specific
+This is valid (and entailed) but less specific.
+Note that this would be disallowed
+in the LinkML model, which intentionally forces the data provider to provide a species-level
+taxon node ID rather than any other taxon ID,

-We might even have:
+In the RDF model we might even have:

 ```rdf
 wikidata:Q517 rdf:type My:HistoricPerson .
 My:HistoricPerson rdfs:subClassOf NCBITaxon:9606 .
 ```

+### Aligning the LinkML model with the ontological model

 Note also the correspondence between the owl SubClassOf axiom and the 'parent_concept` attribute in our LinkML model.
 These would correspond even further if we extended our model to other taxonomic ranks.